 If we have parts of ourselves that are unhealed in terms of self-worth, we will constantly need to “prove” ourselves.
-This means that many spiritual communities are people continually telling one another how they are better than them, tearing down others, or trying to get someone engaged in a fight.
+This means that many spiritual communities are full of people telling each other how they are better than others, tearing down others, or trying to get someone engaged in a fight.
 If people who acted like this had the willingness to ask what part of them needs to feel superior, or even what age they were acting from when they were interacting, they would come across an aspect of themselves that feels (or was told it was) worthless, unimportant, or not special.

 Repairing the power dynamics, healing the wounded aspects of self, the frozen aspects of self, would cause for the outer person (the adult) to stop needing these beliefs, and they would no longer act the way that they are currently.

 Power is another tricky subject, and could likely use its own blog, but spiritual work always comes down to the topic of power.
 We can lose power by trauma, by it being taken by us (by being victimized, most commonly), or through “microtrauma”– basically, the experience of being worn down over time by the small things (which are still important and large, such as needing to pay bills, have enough food on the table, shelter, feel safe, get enough rest, and all of the hierarchy of needs type stuff).

 Hopefully the woman in my example will heal her inner child, break through habitual patterns, and break the “loop” of relating so that she can find a suitable partner, as well as become more whole.
 But my purpose in providing this description is to suggest that it is incredibly rare for someone to spiritually be an adult in our society.